 These principles are practical for modern life, from simplifying your work and home to finding joy in what you already have.
 Whether it's through mindfulness, meditation, or connecting with nature, the Tao Te Ching shows how to live with balance and purpose.

-Simplicity in Tao Te Ching
+The Philosophy of Simplicity in the Tao Te Ching

 The Tao Te Ching, written over 2,400 years ago by the Chinese philosopher Lao Tzu, emphasizes simplicity as a way to achieve harmony with the universe [5].
 It encourages returning to our natural state by letting go of desires that disturb inner peace [5][6].